 “Despite all the shake-ups at the Health Department it still seems as if there isn’t a sense of urgency among some over there, sadly,” said Ald.
 Bob Donovan referring to the slow pace of the replacements.

 In December 2016 the Common Council approved a budget that included funding to replace lead service lines at each licensed city child care facility.
 The Wisconsin Department of Natural Resources (DNR) is supplementing the funding.
-In June 2017, 385 child care centers were eligible for a full replacement at a cost of $13,100 each, though that number has now dropped to 346, according to Sandy Rusch Walton, communications manager for the Department of Public Works (DPW).
+In June 2017, 385 child care centers were eligible for a full replacement at a cost of $13,100 each, though that number has now dropped to 347, according to Sandy Rusch Walton, communications manager for the Department of Public Works (DPW).
 The number fluctuates as day care centers open and close, she said.
-Of the 346, 199 were still operating with lead water service lines as of March 2, according to data provided to council members by Jennifer Gonda, superintendent of Milwaukee Water Works (MWW).
+Of the 347, 184 were operating with lead water service lines as of April 6.

-Fifty-six of the 199 had not responded to outreach from the Milwaukee Health Department (MHD) or MWW regarding the free replacements.
-The remaining 143 had either scheduled appointments with MWW or the replacement work had been bid out to contractors, according to Gonda’s email.
-Fifty-eight of those bids went out in early March and another 60 were scheduled to go out later that month, she said.
+Forty-eight of the 184 have not responded to outreach from the Milwaukee Health Department (MHD) or Milwaukee Water Works (part of DPW) regarding the free replacements.
+The remaining 136 had either scheduled appointments with MWW or the replacement work had been bid out to contractors, according to Rusch Walton.
+Forty-six replacements are currently under contract, 40 have gone out to bid, and 50 day care centers have scheduled home visits with MWW, she added.

 The city has faced challenges funding the private side of the replacements and lining up contractors to conduct them, said Ald.
 James Bohl, who has been pushing to reevaluate the strategy for dealing with lead service lines.
 According to Rusch Walton, the $7,100 cost of replacing the private portion of lead water service lines, which connect to one of the city’s main water supply pipes, is $1 million more than the funding provided to MWW from the DNR.
 However, a plan is in place to pay for the work with DNR funds and collection of outstanding debt, she said.